Active research · 2026

 Research practice over product roadmap.

 We work in the gap between security research and ML systems engineering — a place where empirical evidence is rare and deadlines are hostile to rigour.
-Our method is intentionally slower, with a small set of commitments.
+A small set of commitments governs how we work — these three, specifically.

 P · 01